How to Make Tasty Homemade Trail Mix

 - Airtight Container

 - Mix all the ingredient in a bowl.

 - Transfer the trail mix in an airtight container.

 Trail Mix Step-by-Step Procedure

 Tips and Techniques

 - Store in an airtight container to maintain the quality of the ingredients

 - Mix and match any of your favorite snacks.

-- Keep trail mix at room temperature to last long.
+- Keep the trail mix at room temperature to last longer.

 - Combine nuts, seeds and dried fruits to come up with a healthy trail mix.